 This corresponds to a logarithmic scale, since the human eye has a roughly logarithmic response to differences is brightness, i.e. each increase of one degree of magnitude very roughly corresponded to a doubling of the apparent brightness.

 The definition of magnitude was formalised by Norman Robert Pogson in 1856, with first-magnitude stars defined as stars that are 100 times as bright as sixth-magnitude stars.
 The brightness of the star Vega, in the constellation of Lyra, marks the zero point of the scale, i.e. by definition, Vega has a magnitude of 0.
+(Although note that Vega is a variable star, so its brightness changes slightly over time).
 The definition can also be used to compare the brightness of objects other than stars, such as planets or galaxies.

 This definition means that, if the brightness of two stars differ by one degree of magnitude, the intensity of light reaching the observer on Earth from the brightest of the two stars is 1001/5 (approximately 2.512) times that of the second star – i.e. the light needs to increase in intensity by around 2.512 times for each increase of one degree in magnitude.

 Mathematically, the difference in apparent magnitude between two stars is, therefore, defined as:

 Mag star 1 – Mag star 2 = – 2.5 log10 (Brightness star 1 / Brightness star 2)